Update 2009-09-09: See also Part 3, which shows an O(N) implementation.

 Below is a simpler approach that ensures that required setters are called exactly once, that optional setters are called not more than once, that doesn't require Church Numerals, and that uses only a single implicit conversion method.
 As before, my changes from Rafael's original are in bold.

-object BuilderPattern { sealed abstract class Preparation case object Neat extends Preparation case object OnTheRocks extends Preparation case object WithWater extends Preparation sealed abstract class Glass case object Short extends Glass case object Tall extends Glass case object Tulip extends Glass case class OrderOfScotch private[BuilderPattern] (val brand:String, val mode:Preparation, val isDouble:Boolean, val glass:Option[Glass]) abstract class STATE { type TrueOnce <: STATE } abstract class NOT_MULTI extends STATE abstract class MULTI extends STATE { type TrueOnce = MULTI } abstract class TRUE extends NOT_MULTI { type TrueOnce = MULTI } abstract class FALSE extends NOT_MULTI { type TrueOnce = TRUE } abstract class ScotchBuilder { self:ScotchBuilder => protected[BuilderPattern] val theBrand:Option[String] protected[BuilderPattern] val theMode:Option[Preparation] protected[BuilderPattern] val theDoubleStatus:Option[Boolean] protected[BuilderPattern] val theGlass:Option[Glass] type HAS_BRAND <: STATE type HAS_MODE <: STATE type HAS_DOUBLE_STATUS <: STATE type HAS_GLASS <: STATE def withBrand(b:String) = new ScotchBuilder { protected[BuilderPattern] val theBrand:Option[String] = Some(b) protected[BuilderPattern] val theMode:Option[Preparation] = self.theMode protected[BuilderPattern] val theDoubleStatus:Option[Boolean] = self.theDoubleStatus protected[BuilderPattern] val theGlass:Option[Glass] = self.theGlass type HAS_BRAND = self.HAS_BRAND#TrueOnce type HAS_MODE = self.HAS_MODE type HAS_DOUBLE_STATUS = self.HAS_DOUBLE_STATUS type HAS_GLASS = self.HAS_GLASS } def withMode(p:Preparation) = new ScotchBuilder { protected[BuilderPattern] val theBrand:Option[String] = self.theBrand protected[BuilderPattern] val theMode:Option[Preparation] = Some(p) protected[BuilderPattern] val theDoubleStatus:Option[Boolean] = self.theDoubleStatus protected[BuilderPattern] val theGlass:Option[Glass] = self.theGlass type HAS_BRAND = self.HAS_BRAND type HAS_MODE = self.HAS_MODE#TrueOnce type HAS_DOUBLE_STATUS = self.HAS_DOUBLE_STATUS type HAS_GLASS = self.HAS_GLASS } def isDouble(b:Boolean) = new ScotchBuilder { protected[BuilderPattern] val theBrand:Option[String] = self.theBrand protected[BuilderPattern] val theMode:Option[Preparation] = self.theMode protected[BuilderPattern] val theDoubleStatus:Option[Boolean] = Some(b) protected[BuilderPattern] val theGlass:Option[Glass] = self.theGlass type HAS_BRAND = self.HAS_BRAND type HAS_MODE = self.HAS_MODE type HAS_DOUBLE_STATUS = self.HAS_DOUBLE_STATUS#TrueOnce type HAS_GLASS = self.HAS_GLASS } def withGlass(g:Glass) = new ScotchBuilder { protected[BuilderPattern] val theBrand:Option[String] = self.theBrand protected[BuilderPattern] val theMode:Option[Preparation] = self.theMode protected[BuilderPattern] val theDoubleStatus:Option[Boolean] = self.theDoubleStatus protected[BuilderPattern] val theGlass:Option[Glass] = Some(g) type HAS_BRAND = self.HAS_BRAND type HAS_MODE = self.HAS_MODE type HAS_DOUBLE_STATUS = self.HAS_DOUBLE_STATUS type HAS_GLASS = self.HAS_GLASS#TrueOnce } } type CompleteBuilder = ScotchBuilder { type HAS_BRAND = TRUE type HAS_MODE = TRUE type HAS_DOUBLE_STATUS = TRUE type HAS_GLASS <: NOT_MULTI } implicit def enableBuild(builder:CompleteBuilder) = new { def build() = new OrderOfScotch(builder.theBrand.get, builder.theMode.get, builder.theDoubleStatus.get, builder.theGlass); } def builder = new ScotchBuilder { protected[BuilderPattern] val theBrand:Option[String] = None protected[BuilderPattern] val theMode:Option[Preparation] = None protected[BuilderPattern] val theDoubleStatus:Option[Boolean] = None protected[BuilderPattern] val theGlass:Option[Glass] = None type HAS_BRAND = FALSE type HAS_MODE = FALSE type HAS_DOUBLE_STATUS = FALSE type HAS_GLASS = FALSE } }
+As before, remember toobject BuilderPattern { sealed abstract class Preparation case object Neat extends Preparation case object OnTheRocks extends Preparation case object WithWater extends Preparation sealed abstract class Glass case object Short extends Glass case object Tall extends Glass case object Tulip extends Glass case class OrderOfScotch private[BuilderPattern] (val brand:String, val mode:Preparation, val isDouble:Boolean, val glass:Option[Glass]) abstract class STATE { type TrueOnce <: STATE } abstract class NOT_MULTI extends STATE abstract class MULTI extends STATE { type TrueOnce = MULTI } abstract class TRUE extends NOT_MULTI { type TrueOnce = MULTI } abstract class FALSE extends NOT_MULTI { type TrueOnce = TRUE } abstract class ScotchBuilder { self:ScotchBuilder => protected[BuilderPattern] val theBrand:Option[String] protected[BuilderPattern] val theMode:Option[Preparation] protected[BuilderPattern] val theDoubleStatus:Option[Boolean] protected[BuilderPattern] val theGlass:Option[Glass] type HAS_BRAND <: STATE type HAS_MODE <: STATE type HAS_DOUBLE_STATUS <: STATE type HAS_GLASS <: STATE def withBrand(b:String) = new ScotchBuilder { protected[BuilderPattern] val theBrand:Option[String] = Some(b) protected[BuilderPattern] val theMode:Option[Preparation] = self.theMode protected[BuilderPattern] val theDoubleStatus:Option[Boolean] = self.theDoubleStatus protected[BuilderPattern] val theGlass:Option[Glass] = self.theGlass type HAS_BRAND = self.HAS_BRAND#TrueOnce type HAS_MODE = self.HAS_MODE type HAS_DOUBLE_STATUS = self.HAS_DOUBLE_STATUS type HAS_GLASS = self.HAS_GLASS } def withMode(p:Preparation) = new ScotchBuilder { protected[BuilderPattern] val theBrand:Option[String] = self.theBrand protected[BuilderPattern] val theMode:Option[Preparation] = Some(p) protected[BuilderPattern] val theDoubleStatus:Option[Boolean] = self.theDoubleStatus protected[BuilderPattern] val theGlass:Option[Glass] = self.theGlass type HAS_BRAND = self.HAS_BRAND type HAS_MODE = self.HAS_MODE#TrueOnce type HAS_DOUBLE_STATUS = self.HAS_DOUBLE_STATUS type HAS_GLASS = self.HAS_GLASS } def isDouble(b:Boolean) = new ScotchBuilder { protected[BuilderPattern] val theBrand:Option[String] = self.theBrand protected[BuilderPattern] val theMode:Option[Preparation] = self.theMode protected[BuilderPattern] val theDoubleStatus:Option[Boolean] = Some(b) protected[BuilderPattern] val theGlass:Option[Glass] = self.theGlass type HAS_BRAND = self.HAS_BRAND type HAS_MODE = self.HAS_MODE type HAS_DOUBLE_STATUS = self.HAS_DOUBLE_STATUS#TrueOnce type HAS_GLASS = self.HAS_GLASS } def withGlass(g:Glass) = new ScotchBuilder { protected[BuilderPattern] val theBrand:Option[String] = self.theBrand protected[BuilderPattern] val theMode:Option[Preparation] = self.theMode protected[BuilderPattern] val theDoubleStatus:Option[Boolean] = self.theDoubleStatus protected[BuilderPattern] val theGlass:Option[Glass] = Some(g) type HAS_BRAND = self.HAS_BRAND type HAS_MODE = self.HAS_MODE type HAS_DOUBLE_STATUS = self.HAS_DOUBLE_STATUS type HAS_GLASS = self.HAS_GLASS#TrueOnce } } type CompleteBuilder = ScotchBuilder { type HAS_BRAND = TRUE type HAS_MODE = TRUE type HAS_DOUBLE_STATUS = TRUE type HAS_GLASS <: NOT_MULTI } implicit def enableBuild(builder:CompleteBuilder) = new { def build() = new OrderOfScotch(builder.theBrand.get, builder.theMode.get, builder.theDoubleStatus.get, builder.theGlass); } def builder = new ScotchBuilder { protected[BuilderPattern] val theBrand:Option[String] = None protected[BuilderPattern] val theMode:Option[Preparation] = None protected[BuilderPattern] val theDoubleStatus:Option[Boolean] = None protected[BuilderPattern] val theGlass:Option[Glass] = None type HAS_BRAND = FALSE type HAS_MODE = FALSE type HAS_DOUBLE_STATUS = FALSE type HAS_GLASS = FALSE } }

-As before, remember to import BuilderPattern._ to ensure that the implicit conversion method is in scope when using this patterm.
+to ensure that the implicit conversion method is in scope when

 The changes are straightforward: